 From Circle Lane stroll along the Water of Leith river until you get to picturesque Dean Village.
 This village was an old grain milling area back in the day and still retains it’s charm and 19th Century houses.
 By the river are the best shots and it is not too busy here as it is relatively undiscovered to tourists.
 Click here to see the Google maps location.

 Another residential area of Edinburgh that is totally Instagrammable is Belford Mews.
 Belford Mews is just a couple of minutes stroll away from Dean Village and what makes this place unique was that it actually used to be stables.
 They have now been converted into houses and the cobblestone street and colourful doors and garages just ooze charm.

 Those are my favourite Instagrammable places in Edinburgh, I hope you enjoyed them!
+For more information as well as recommended places to go for food in Edinburgh click here.
 Read on for more information about visiting Edinburgh!